CaroShaf/MechaCar_Statistical_Analysis/README.md

 6.)
 Performance of Intended Function

-While this method results in a very competitive and comprehensive annual review of all cars to award the "Car of the Year," for our purposes, it may be more appropriate to base our study on instrument tests and not as much on subjective measures as aesthetics and predicted retained value.
-While such factors very much play into a consumer's preferences and decisions to purchase, we can more readily obtain data such as those compared between vehicles in a similar class of the MechaCar on factors, as suggested in Consumer Reports, such as:
+While this method results in a very competitive and comprehensive annual review of all cars to award the "Car of the Year," for our purposes, it may be more appropriate to base our study on instrument tests and not as much on subjective measures as aesthetics and predicted retained value and also limiting to vehicles in an equivalent class as the
+MechaCar.
+(The competition must first be identified.)
+While such factors very much play into a consumer's preferences and decisions to purchase, we can more readily obtain data such as those compared between vehicles in a similar class of the MechaCar on factors, as suggested in Consumer Reports or Edmunds, such as:

 1.)
 Base MRSP range
 2.)
 MPG a.) overall, b.) city and c.) highway
 3.)
 Performance-acceleration a.)
 0 to 30mph (time) b.)
 0 to 60mph (time) c.)
 45-65 mph d.) quarter-mile (time, speed)